 - Make a donation to a local charity.

-The Mandela Day Toolkit includes a biography, timeline, questions, quiz, dialogue for a plan of action, a coloring page, posters, and quotes.
+The Mandela Day Toolkit includes a biography, learner’s guide, quiz & dialogue, coloring page, posters, and quotes.

 Books & Activities About Nelson Mandela and South Africa